-It is a long-held belief that high intensity activity, particularly running, is directly related with a worsening of osteoarthritis in the knees.
-As Physiotherapists, we often hear people mention that running ‘wrecked’ their knees and as a result, many people are very reluctant to take up any form of similar high intensity activity or participate in sports due to fear of incurring more “damage”.
+It is a long-held belief that high-intensity activity, particularly running, is directly related to worsening knee osteoarthritis.
+As Physiotherapists, we often hear people mention that running “wrecked” their knees.
+As a result, many people are very reluctant to take up any form of similar high-intensity activity or participate in sports due to fear of incurring more “damage”.

 What is osteoarthritis?

-Where osteoarthritis becomes more likely, is when the load on the cartilage is significantly greater than the rest or deloading, and it is not able to recover sufficiently.
+Where osteoarthritis becomes more likely, is when the load on the cartilage is significantly greater than the rest of deloading, and it cannot recover sufficiently.
 This can cause thinning and cracking of the cartilage, which can result in pain.
-There needs to be a balance between loading and unloading of the cartilage for a joint to be healthy.
+There needs to be a balance between loading and deloading of the cartilage for a joint to be healthy.

-What are the risk factors for osteoarthritis?
+Common risk factors for osteoarthritis

 There are two categories of risk factors related to the development of arthritis; modifiable, or those we can change, and non-modifiable, those we can’t.

-Non-modifiable risk factors:
+Non-modifiable risk factors

-Modifiable risk factors:
+Modifiable risk factors

-By focusing on reducing our modifiable risk factors and putting healthy load through a joint, we can work to reduce the development and progression of osteoarthritis.
+By focusing on reducing our modifiable risk factors and putting a healthy load through a joint, we can work to reduce the development and progression of osteoarthritis.

 So how can running be good for knee osteoarthritis?